fvgh/winfoom/README.md

 _If you don't have an available proxy, you still can test WinFoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._

-> 👉 Note: For HTTP proxy type, Winfoom uses the current user credentials to authenticate to the remote proxy, there is no need to provide them!

 ### Build from source code